As a leadership development coach, I’ve helped many to get noticed and be promoted.

 7. Track Your Work

-Many employees believe their work speaks for itself; that if they work hard and keep their heads down, they will be rewarded.
+Many employees believe their work speaks for itself; that if you work hard and keep your heads down, you’ll be rewarded.
 Unfortunately, this isn’t true.
 While lousy work is sure to be noticed, good work rarely makes a splash.

 Track your accomplishments and the effects your projects have had on the company’s bigger picture.
 Did the software that you developed result in increased revenues, or greater efficiency?
 Make a list of these triumphs and discuss these in your next review.